Insurrextion (2000)

-The 2000 Insurrextion was the inaugural Insurrextion professional wrestling pay-per-view event produced by the American promotion, World Wrestling Federation (WWF, now WWE).
-It took place on May 6, 2000, at the Earls Court Exhibition Centre in London, England.
-The event was broadcast exclusively in the United Kingdom.
+The 2000 Insurrextion was a professional wrestling pay-per-view (PPV) event produced by the American promotion World Wrestling Federation (WWF, now WWE) and broadcast exclusively in the United Kingdom.
+It was the inaugural Insurrextion and took place on May 6, 2000, at the Earls Court Exhibition Centre in London, England.

 Production

 Background

-In 1999, the American professional wrestling promotion World Wrestling Federation (WWF, now WWE) ran two pay-per-views (PPV) in, and broadcast exclusively for, the United Kingdom.
+In 1999, the American professional wrestling promotion World Wrestling Federation (WWF, now WWE) ran two pay-per-view (PPV) events in, and broadcast exclusively for, the United Kingdom.
 The first was No Mercy, which was held in May, and the second was Rebellion in October; the No Mercy name was later used for another PPV held in the United States that same month, which became a mainstay on WWF's PPV calendar.
 In early 2000, the promotion announced that May's United Kingdom-exclusive event would be titled Insurrextion.
-It was scheduled to be held on May 6, 2000, at the Earls Court Exhibition Centre in London, England.
+It was scheduled to be held on Saturday, May 6, 2000, at the Earls Court Exhibition Centre in London, England.